-Comhlámh, founded in 1975, will celebrate its 50th anniversary in 2025.
+Comhlámh, founded in 1975, celebrates its 50th anniversary in 2025.
 It was established by returned development workers and volunteers, to enable them “to bring to bear their own particular experience in order to further international development co-operation from Ireland.”

 The Name Comhlámh